seanmcmanus13/Portfolio/Predicting Video Game Stock Price Movement/readme.md

 ![Fig 1: Games are increasingly being played and tracked online.
 This may be a lucrative trove for informed investors](https://github.com/seanmcmanus13/Portfolio/blob/master/Predicting%20Video%20Game%20Stock%20Price%20Movement/Images/twitchtrends.png?raw=true)

+Fig 1: Games are increasingly being played and tracked online.
+This may be a lucrative trove for informed investors

 This capstone will focus on predicting the price action of video game stocks based on time series analyses of both online streaming data and derived financial indictors.
 Due to the provenance of large amounts of data in both of these domains, we will initially build a model on one indicator company and see if this model can be applied to other companies, first without reteaching based on that model and if required, with reteaching.
 Based on the provenance of available data, the following companies may be considered using this methodology:

 <h1><center> Companies of interest: </center></h1>